clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ## [6] "2012-11-10" "2012-11-14" "2012-11-30"
 ```

+##### 6.1 Imputing missing values: method I

-We now create a new data set `activityimp` by replacing each missing `steps` value in `activity` with the value for the associated 5-minute interval computed by averaging across all days.
+We now create a new data set `activityimp` by replacing each missing `steps` value in `activity` with the value for the associated 5-minute interval computed by averaging across all days (we call this the ***Mean Steps by Interval*** method of imputing the data).
 Since we know the exact locations of all the `NA`s, we could replace the values rather simply.
 Instead, we use a more general procedure by following these steps:

-1. Use `is.na()` on `steps` in the `activity` data frame, subsetting on `interval`, to extract a vector of 2304 `interval` values associated with the NAs.
+1. Use `is.na()` in the `activity` data frame to subset it on `steps` values which are `NA`, and select from it the vector of 2,304 associated `interval` values.
+These 2,304 `interval` values are not unique, as there are only 288 intervals per day.
-2. Use `match()` to match the `interval` values to those in the data frame of average steps vs. interval, and extract the indices in that data frame associated with the matches.
+2.  `match()` the `interval` values from the `activity` data frame to those in `stepsbyint` (the data frame of average `StepsPerMin` by `interval`), 'looking up' the 2,304 index values associated with the NAs.
 3. Use the indices to 'look up' the correct average value of `StepsPerMin` for every interval associated with an `NA`.
-Using `is.na()` again, put them in the right locations in the original data set (multiplied by 5).
+Using `is.na()` again, put the `StepPerMin` (multiplied by 5) in the right locations in the original data set.

 ``` r
 # Create vector of interval values needing imputation